 - Thatcher Park Indoor Pool (Indianapolis): Speedway-area favorite for family swim time on cold days.
 Free under 2; $2 kids (2–17); $3 adults

-- Krannert Family Center (Indianapolis): Brand new indoor pool with open swim hours Monday–Saturday. $3 youth/seniors; $4 adults; free under 2
+- Krannert Family Center (Indianapolis): New indoor pool with open swim hours Monday through Saturday. $3 youth and seniors; $4 adults; free under 2

-- Indy Island Family Aquatic Center (Indianapolis): Newly renovated leisure pool with zero-depth entry, slides, spray features, and a water playhouse. $5 kids; $6 adults; free under 2
+- Indy Island Family Aquatic Center (Indianapolis): Renovated leisure pool with zero-depth entry, slides, spray features, and a water playhouse. $5 kids; $6 adults; free under 2

 Libraries That Are Great for Indoor Play

-Libraries around Indy are way more than just books—they’re some of the best free places for indoor play, storytime, and creativity when you need to get out of the house.
+Libraries around Indy are more than books.
+They are some of the best free places for indoor play, storytime, and creativity when you need to get out of the house.
 Looking for free things to do in Indianapolis with kids?
 These library play areas are hidden gems.

-- Hussey-Mayfield Memorial Public Library (Zionsville): Huge first-floor kids’ zone with toys, play kitchen, dollhouse, trains, and a separate baby room.
+- Hussey-Mayfield Memorial Public Library (Zionsville): Large first-floor kids’ zone with toys, play kitchen, dollhouse, trains, and a separate baby room.

 - Carmel Clay Public Library (Carmel): Colorful play area, giant Lite Brite, pretend house, STEAM lab, and an on-site coffee shop.